Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.98).
+- The Brewers have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

-- Woodruff (3-1) gets the starting nod for the Brewers in his eighth start of the season.
-He's put together a 2.70 ERA in 40 2/3 innings pitched, with 49 strikeouts.

-- His last time out came on Wednesday against the Chicago Cubs, when the righty threw six innings, surrendering two earned runs while giving up two hits.
+- In his most recent time out on Saturday against the Philadelphia Phillies, the righty tossed six innings, allowing one earned run while surrendering two hits.

-- The 30-year-old has put up a 2.70 ERA and 11 strikeouts per nine innings across seven games this season, while giving up a batting average of .167 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.